How To Make Your Own Dating Rules

 Please.
 Stop.
 With.
 The.
 Games.
-They are such a gigantic waste of time.
-I can’t even emphasize how short life is and how we need to start being honest with the people we meet.
+I can’t even emphasize how short life is and how we must start being honest with the people we meet.

-Modern Romance by Aziz Ansari goes into how modern dating online has prevented us from being honest with each other.
-We portray ourselves in our profiles based on what we think people want, we say what we think needs to be said, and we don’t call/text when we want, and instead follow some unspoken dating rule on waiting so many days before reaching out.
+Modern Romance by Aziz Ansari explains how modern online dating has prevented us from being honest with each other.
+We portray ourselves in our profiles based on what we think people want, say what we think needs to be said, and don’t call/text when we want, and instead follow some unspoken dating rule on waiting so many days before reaching out.

 None of it makes sense.
-If you want to get to know someone, you cannot play games.
-When you play games, all you’re doing in perpetuating an image and persona that isn’t true.
+You cannot play games if you want to get to know someone.
+When you play games, you’re perpetuating an image and persona that isn’t true.

 People get sucked into doing the games because they think it’ll help get and retain interest.
-Let me tell you, someone who needs to play games to stay interested in you will also lose interest very quickly.
-Whatever interest is there, isn’t real when games are being played.
+But someone who needs to play games to stay interested in you will also lose interest very quickly.
+Whatever interest is there isn’t real when games are being played.

-Maybe you want to play games; maybe you want to date multiple people at once, maybe you do want something casual–that’s fine.
+Maybe you want to play games; maybe you want to date multiple people at once; maybe you do want something casual–that’s fine.
 Just be honest about it.
 If you do want a serious relationship, then say so.
 Be honest with yourself and the people you meet.
-The sooner you do this, the quicker you’ll weed out the people who aren’t right for you, or who aren’t looking for the same thing.
+The sooner you do this, the quicker you’ll weed out the people who aren’t right for you or aren’t looking for the same thing.

-I often see heartache, and have experienced it myself, because each person is on a different page and neither is being honest about it.
-When you start saying out loud what you really want, it’ll make following societal dating rules harder, and also irrelevant, because you aren’t just dating, you’re actively looking for something.
+I often see heartache and have experienced it myself because everyone is on a different page.
+When you start saying out loud what you want, it’ll make following societal dating rules harder and irrelevant because you aren’t just dating; you’re actively looking for something.

 Make Your Own Dating Rules

 Dating is a dynamic process.
-Sometimes it’s fun, sometimes it sucks, sometimes it’s so damn boring.
-As you grow and gain experience, what you’re looking for may change, what you’re willing to put into it in terms of effort may shift, and what you tolerate and put up with may alter.
+Sometimes it’s fun; sometimes, it sucks; sometimes, it’s boring.
+As you grow and gain experience, you will learn things that make you change what you’re looking for or willing to deal with.

-I’m not saying that you should go out and act like a monkey when you first meet someone.
-Still be your normal and calm self, with standards…what I’m saying is that you should pay less attention to what the societal norm is for progressing in a relationship with someone.
-For instance, if you’re making it through a couple dates and the third is looming, you are not required to sleep with that person if you don’t want to.
+I’m not saying that you should go out and act crazy when you first meet someone.
+Be your normal and calm self, with standards…the point is to pay less attention to the societal norm for progressing in a relationship.
+For instance, if you’re making it through a couple of dates and the third is looming, you are not required to sleep with that person if you don’t want to.

-Whatever it is that you decide that you want or are looking for or will tolerate, those are your dating rules.
+Whatever you decide you want or will tolerate, those are your dating rules.
 Stick to them because they are YOURS.
 Ultimately you have to be happy with the steps you take and the decisions you make.
-What society does or what your friends do, don’t apply because they aren’t with the same person, they aren’t you and they aren’t in your current relationship.
+What society does or what your friends do, doesn’t apply because they aren’t with the same person; they aren’t you and aren’t in your current relationship.